Jasmin319/GitHub-for-BI-Portfolio/02-Repository-Structure/README.md

 ![Banner](https://raw.githubusercontent.com/Jasmin319/Jasmin319/3b8938c90b463d31690ae8562c8be9b2008c4596/Banner.png)

 # Repository Structure Guide

-This repository provides a simple, scalable structure you can reuse across projects.
+This repository follows a simple and practical structure.
-The goal is consistency, clarity, and reusability not complexity.
+The goal is clarity and usability not overengineering.

 ---

-## Why structure matters

-A good repository structure helps you:
-- onboard others faster
-- keep projects maintainable over time
-- avoid chaos as things grow
-- reuse assets (like banners, templates, configs)

-If your structure is unclear, your work will feel unclear no matter how good it is.

----

-## Recommended structure
+## Project Structure

+Make your project structure fit your key areas.
+What you should avoid is diplaying too many files at once.
+A rule of thumb can be that users can visually grab at once a max of 7 items.
+Means you can have one readme and a max of 6 items or folders in one level.
+The better the structure, the more organized your repositiory will look.

 project-root/
 │
 ├── README.md
-├── docs/
-├── src/
+├── reports/
+│   └── dashboard.pbix
 ├── data/
+│   └── sample-data.xlsx
 ├── assets/
 │   ├── banners/
 │   ├── images/
 │   └── icons/
+├── docs/
+│   └── explanation.md
-├── templates/
+└── templates/
-└── config/
+    └── readme-template.md

 ---

-## Folder breakdown
+## Folder Breakdown

-### `/src`
+### `/reports`
-Your actual project work lives here.
-Code, notebooks, reports — whatever delivers value.

-Keep it clean.
-If this gets messy, everything gets messy.
+Contains your final outputs.

+Example:
+- Power BI reports (`.pbix`)

 ---

 ### `/data`
-- raw data (if allowed)
-- sample data
+- sample datasets
 - exports

-Avoid mixing data with logic.
-Separation matters.
+Keep data separate from reports to stay organized and flexible.

 ---

 ### `/docs`
 - explanations
+- background information
 - decisions
-- documentation

-If something needs context, it goes here — not buried in code.
+Use this folder when something needs context beyond the report.Or put it in the readme if you can make it short and on point.

 ---

 ### `/assets`
 Reusable visual elements.

-Structure it like this:
+Structure:
 assets/
 ├── banners/
 ├── images/
 └── icons/

 #### Banners
-Put all reusable banners here:
+Use for:
-- GitHub README headers
+- README headers
-- project thumbnails
+- project previews
-- presentation visuals

-**Naming convention example:**
-banner-main.png
-banner-dark.png
-banner-project-xyz.png

 **Guidelines:**
-- Keep them generic enough to reuse
+- keep them reusable
-- Avoid project-specific text baked into the image
+- avoid hardcoded project-specific text
-- Use consistent dimensions across banners
+- use consistent sizes

-This saves you a lot of time later.

 ---

 ### `/templates`
-Anything you reuse across projects:
+Reusable files you don’t want to recreate each time.

+Example:
 - README templates
-- issue templates
-- report structures

-If you copy-paste something more than once, it belongs here.
+If you reuse it, it belongs here.

 ---

-### `/config`
-- environment configs
-- settings
-- reusable setup files

-Keep configuration separate from logic.
+## Why this structure works

+- clear separation of concerns
+- easy to understand at a glance
+- scalable without adding unnecessary complexity
+- no cognitive overloading for the user

 ---

-## How to approach your structure

-Don’t overengineer from day one.

-Start simple:
-- README
-- src
-- assets

-Then evolve as needed.
+## Keep it simple

+Start with what you actually use.
+Only add folders when there is a real need.
+Use a max of 7 elements on each level.

 ---

-## Reusability mindset

-Before creating something new, ask:
-- Will I need this again?
-- Can I make this generic?

-If yes, place it in:
-- `/assets` for visuals
-- `/templates` for structure
-- `/config` for setup
+## Common mistakes to avoid

+- mixing data and reports
+- storing assets randomly
+- adding folders “just in case”
+- Unclear or inconsistent naming.

 ---

-## Common mistakes

-- dumping everything into the root
-- mixing data, code, and visuals
-- hardcoding visuals instead of reusing them
-- creating folders “just in case”

-Structure should follow usage, not theory.
-Adapt it in the way it serves you most.

----

 ## Final note

-A clean repository is not about aesthetics.
-It’s about making your work usable for others and for your future self.
+A clean structure saves time and looks much more professional.